Oloqq/crocheteer/docs/Visualization.md

 *ball generated with attraction + per-round stuffing*

 ### Failed attempts
 There was an attempt to just repulse nodes from line X=0, Z=0.
-However if to many nodes were pulled to one quadrant of the XZ plane, the whole structured would get skewed in an absurd way
+However if too many nodes were pulled to one quadrant of the XZ plane, the whole structure would get skewed in an absurd way